dynawo/dynawo-large-scale-validation/contingencies-screening/src/dynawo_contingencies_screening/doc/Contingencies_dictionaries.md

 * **status**: Final state of the contingency after its simulation with Dynawo.
 Possible values are: ['CONVERGENCE', 'DIVERGENCE'].
-* **constraints**: List of dictionaries containing the data regarding the exceeding of the minimum or the maximum allowed voltage value of a certain model element.
+* **constraints**: List of dictionaries containing the data regarding the exceeding of the minimum or the maximum allowed voltage value of a certain model element, or the minimum or maximum reactive power value of a generator.
 The element dictionary data contains the following elements:
   * *modelName*: Name of the affected element.
   * *description*: Description of the event affecting the element.
   * *time*: Simulation time when the described event occurred.
   * *type*: Type of the affected network element.
   * *kind*: Type of the event.
 Values can be: ['USupUmax', 'UInfUmin'].
   * *limit*: Limit allowed value of the specific network element.
+This entry does not appear in the reactive power of the generators entries.
   * *value*: Value achieved during the simulation in the network element.
+This entry does not appear in the reactive power of the generators entries.
 * **tap_changers**: Dictionary containing the resulting data of the tap changers that have been activated during the simulation.
 This dictionary splits the tap changers into two types: